5 Photography Tips for Homestead Bloggers

 You can further direct the light using a white sheet to bounce light back onto your object.
-If there is too much light, you can use a black board to absorb some of it and create shadows and definition.
+If there is too much light, you can use a blackboard to absorb some of it and create shadows and definitions.
 Experiment and enjoy the process.

 I picked up this tip from the Craftsy Course, Food Photography from Plate to Photo with Andrew Scrivani.
 It’s in module 1.

 Tip #5 Have fun and give yourself time to improve

 It takes time to learn new skills.
 As you practice new neuro-pathways are growing in your brain.
 If you keep on practicing, it will become second nature, eventually.
 Like learning to play a musical instrument, learning to see with new eyes takes time.
 But it will be worth it.